renoir-data/renoir-data.github.io/content/book/install/install.md

 + **Using your package manager**: in alternative you can use the package provided by your repository

 ## Add rust toolchain to PATH
+In order to use all the tools of the Rust toolchain we need to add the "~/.cargo/bin/" folder in our PATH
 + **bash**: `echo 'export PATH=$PATH:~/.cargo/bin/' >> ~/.bashrc`
 + **fish**: `set -xU fish_user_paths $fish_user_paths ~/.cargo/bin/`

 ## Create a new cargo project
+After we succesfully installed the Rust toolchain we are ready to create wonders with **Renoir**.
+To do that we are going to create a new project adding **Renoir** to its dependencies.
 ```sh
 cargo new --bin renoir-test
 cd renoir-test